henri-tremblay/logopicker/README.md

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.

 ## Deployment

+We assume that you already have an account on the different clouds.
+So the setup starts when you need to install a local client.
+We have used a commmand line client as much as possible to perform the deployment.

 ### Local